ginobilinie/codeBook/README.md

 94. exist.cpp: to check if a board exist a given word.
 Simple dfs.
 If they say the basic unit (like digit/character) cannot be used twice, then we should better use used array.

+95. removeDuplicates_v2.cpp: Given a sorted array nums, remove the duplicates in-place such that duplicates appeared at most twice and return the new length.
+From end to front with using vector.erase

 # old
 for fun, forever